The Enterprise Alternative to Generic Inventory

 Enterprise inventory software is essential for UK operators running five or more locations, multi-brand hospitality groups, and franchise chains managing central commissary kitchens.

-Single-site operators can manage with Xero or QuickBooks, but once sites share procurement, recipes, or reporting, a centralized platform is the only way to maintain margin control across a diverse estate.
+Single-site operators can gain powerful insights with QuickBooks, but once sites share procurement, recipes, or reporting, an integration with a centralized platform is crucial to maintain margin control across a diverse estate.

 How to keep track of inventory in a restaurant with many locations?